benpollarduk/ktaf/docs/mkdocs/docs/exit.md

 val exit = Exit(Direction.North)
 ```

-An Exit can be hidden from the player by setting its **isPlayerVisible** property to false, this can be set in the
+An Exit can be hidden from the player by setting its **isPlayerVisible** property to false.
+This can be set in the
 constructor.

 ```kotlin